Sum And Difference Identities Calculator

 75 degrees, but we have no restrictions on how to decompose it.
 For instance, we can observe that

-The moment we input the second value, the tool will spit out the answer.
+Once we input the second value, the tool will spit out the answer.
 Note how the calculator gives us a step-by-step application of the formula and automatically gives the difference identity.

-First of all, let's recall that we'd like to decompose the angle as
+First, let's recall that we'd like to decompose the angle as

 75 = 30 + 45.
 To explain our choice, recall that